dhermes/bossylobster-blog/content/2020-12-01-broken-pipe.md

 `postgres` server.
 However, it polls the (shared) state file and once the client has gone `IDLE` it closes the connection.
-In normal circumstances, closing the connection would still not result in an RST, the kernel[ref]This port of the socket lifecycle is not managed by Go at all, but fully by the kernel.[/ref] will send a FIN to gracefully close the connection.
+In normal circumstances, closing the connection would still not result in an RST, the kernel[ref]This part of the socket lifecycle is not managed by Go at all, but fully by the kernel.[/ref] will send a FIN to gracefully close the connection.
 To modify this behavior we must set the `SO_LINGER` socket option: